Bayesian Inference-assisted Machine Learning for Near Real-Time Jamming Detection and Classification in 5G New Radio (NR): Performance Evaluation

 Primarily focusing on the ESN detection model under the 2.1 GHz (LTE DL) -13 dBm jamming scenario, we first examine their corresponding incorrect predictions, i.e., FPs and FNs.
 A similar analysis can be performed for the LSTM or the instantaneous detection model.
 For these incorrect predictions, we obtain the distributions of the PUSCH SNR, CQI, DL MCS and UL MCS.
-The mean values of distributions of each aforementioned parameter is selected in the BNM model of Fig.~\ref{fig:bnm_2p1GHz_m13dBm} to obtain the aposteriori probability of jamming being present, denoted as $\Pr(\text{jamming}|\mathbf{\Theta})$, where $\mathbf{\Theta}$ denotes the observed data.
-For e.g., the BNM can correct $81.25\%$ of FN erroneous predictions of the ESN with a confidence $\Pr(\text{jamming}|\mathbf{\Theta})=68.2\%$ as seen in Fig.~\ref{fig:bnm_2p1GHz_m5dBm_lstm_fn}.
-Similarly, the BNM can correct $65\%$ of FP erroneous predictions of the ESN with a confidence $\Pr(\text{jamming}|\mathbf{\Theta})=9.07\%$ or $\Pr(\text{no jamming}|\mathbf{\Theta})=90.93\%$.
+The mean values of distributions of each aforementioned parameter is selected in the BNM model of Fig.~\ref{fig:bnm_2p1GHz_m13dBm} to obtain the aposteriori probability of jamming being present, denoted as $\Pr(H_1|\mathbf{\Theta})$, where $\mathbf{\Theta}$ denotes the data observed in the test stage, i.e., $\mathbf{\Theta} := \{\mathbf{Y}_i \}_{i=1}^{N_{\text{test}}}$ for $\mathbf{Y}_{i} \in \mathbb{R}^{N_f \times T}$, i.e., the number of multi-feature sequences observed in the test stage is $N_{\text{test}}$.
+For e.g., the BNM can correct $62.5\%$ of FN erroneous predictions of the ESN with a confidence $\Pr(H_1|\mathbf{\Theta})=68.2\%$ as seen in Fig.~\ref{fig:bnm_2p1GHz_m5dBm_lstm_fn}.
+Similarly, the BNM can correct $80\%$ of the FP erroneous predictions of the ESN with a confidence $\Pr(H_1|\mathbf{\Theta})=9.07\%$ or $\Pr(H_0|\mathbf{\Theta})=90.93\%$ as seen in Fig.~\ref{fig:bnm_2p1GHz_m5dBm_lstm_fp}.
 Overall, we find that this BNM-based posterior analysis can mitigate $72.2\%$ of the incorrect (FN + FP) predictions of the ESN.
-A summary of the aposteriori probabilities classified by the incorrect prediction type is provided in Table~\ref{table:aposteriori_prob}.
-This is an important result indicating that a Bayesian network constructed with domain knowledge and statistical relationships amongst different variables, can be used to mitigate the erroneous predictions by learning-based detection models that need to be lightweight or have reduced capacity owing to computational complexity and power consumption constraints.
-Note that the Bayesian network model in this study is not intended to replace the ML-based detection model.
-It serves as an evaluation and validation for ML models, especially for use in scenarios without an easy-to-detect pattern that requires a large amount of data to achieve higher accuracy.
-In addition, it can be used to correct a significant portion of the incorrect predictions that are labeled with low confidence in the detection results of the ML-based models.
+To further illustrate this performance improvement, the jamming detection performance metrics before and after the improvement are summarized in Table~\ref{tab:performance_improvement_bayesian}.
+We can observe an increase of $5.66\%$ in the accuracy along with a $80.16\%$ reduction in the False Alarm Rate (FAR) of the decision results of the near real-time ESN model, thereby making the detection decisions more reliable for further mitigation strategies.
+The posterior probabilities classified according to the type of the erroneous decision, along with the average values of the KPIs (features) for both erroneous decision types are summarized in Table~\ref{table:aposteriori_prob}.